khoilr/facebook-tools/readme.md

 ### If any problems occur, just press F5 and start over

-### There will be Oops box show up and stop scrolling, please contact me to fix it
+### If be Oops box is showed up and stop scrolling, please contact me to fix it